Study: AudioEye detects up to 2.5x more issues than other tools

 Outline of the United States with an accessibility symbol in the middle next to text that reads 'Title III of the ADA'.

-One of the biggest misconceptions around the Americans with Disabilities Act (ADA) lies with Title III.
 For years, Title III of the ADA was largely associated with physical spaces — think retail shops, restaurants, hotels, office buildings, etc. But in today’s digital world, that line has blurred.
-The U.S. Department of Justice (DOJ) has repeatedly stated that the ADA applies to both public and online content, meaning that organizations are legally obligated to make their digital content accessible to users with disabilities.
+The U.S. Department of Justice (DOJ) has repeatedly stated that the ADA applies to both physical and online spaces, meaning organizations are legally required to make their digital content accessible to users with disabilities.

 What is Title III of the ADA?

-The ADA is a civil rights act designed to protect the rights of individuals with disabilities and ensure they have equal access to all areas of public life.
-Title III of the ADA specifically prohibits discrimination against the disability community in places of public accommodation.
+The ADA is a civil rights law designed to protect the rights of people with disabilities and ensure they have equal access to all areas of public life.
+Title III of the ADA(opens in a new tab) specifically prohibits discrimination against people with disabilities in places of public accommodation.
+Title III applies to private businesses and nonprofits open to the general public.
+State and local government entities are covered separately under Title II of the ADA.

-Under Title III, a “place of public accommodation” refers to private businesses and nonprofit organizations that are open to the public.
-The law outlines 12 broad categories of companies that fall into this category, including:
+Under Title III, a place of public accommodation refers to private businesses and nonprofit organizations that are open to the general public.
+The ADA includes a broad categories of organizations that qualify, including:

 • Restaurants and bars